argriffing/phyly/examples/BEAST.MarkovJumps/MarkovMarginalRate/README.md

 `rMarkovMarginalRate = 0.2010050 * 0.3`.

-The 'marginal rate' in question is the number of `A -> C` substitutions expected at stationary along a branch for which the total expected number of substitutions is 1, for an HKY model with kappa = 2 and with the following stationary distribution.
+The 'marginal rate' in question is the number of `A -> C` substitutions expected at stationarity along a branch for which the total expected number of substitutions is 1, for an HKY model with kappa = 2 and with the following stationary distribution.